Revenue recognition software for Saas businesses

 As you can tell, there are judgment calls that go into SaaS revenue recognition decisions.
 We recommend you speak to a trusted accountant if you have questions about a specific scenario.

-We offer six different ways to recognize your SaaS revenue.
-The flexibility provided by our platform allows you to easily comply with ASC 606, and at the same time, future-proof your SaaS company from any additional updates to accounting standards.
+Recurly’s revenue recognition solution for SaaS companies allows for multiple recognition methods.
+The flexibility provided by our platform allows you to comply with ASC 606 easily and at the same time, future-proof your company from any additional updates to accounting standards.